 CALL FOR MANUSCRIPTS

-Urbana: Urban Affairs & Public Policy is pleased to announce the call for submissions for its special issue on “Trajectory of the Post-Socialist City”.
+Urbana: Urban Affairs & Public Policy is pleased to announce the call for submissions for its issue on Paulo Freire: An Urban Perspective of His Impact Today

-The authors are invited to send their abstracts as a Word attachment.
+Authors are invited to send their abstracts as a Word attachment.
 Abstracts should be no more than 500 words in length with 3-4 keywords.
 Authors should also submit a short biography.
-Abstracts should be sent to our Guest Editor, Ana Maria Klein, email@example.com no later than April 15, 2022.
+Abstracts should be sent to our Guest Editor, Ana Maria Klein, email@example.com, no later than April 15, 2022.
 You will be notified about the status of your abstract submission by May 10, and your first submission should be sent no later than June 30.
 After the reviewers’ evaluation and subsequent revisions, approved manuscripts will appear on the Urbana website, and by December, they will be included in the 2022 edition.
 Please refer to the official Urbana’s instructions for manuscript submission on https://www.urbanauapp.org/manuscript-submission/.
 As well, please be reminded to proofread your work or to have it professionally revised before submitting it.

 Please feel free to forward this call to anyone who may be interested.
-If you have questions about your manuscript before you submit it, or need further information about the submission process please contact the guest editor Ksenija Martinovic at firstname.lastname@example.org.
+If you have questions about your manuscript before submitting it or need further information about the submission process, please contact our Guest Editor, Ana Maria Klein, at firstname.lastname@example.org.

 Deadline for Submitting Abstracts

 May 10, 2022